 However, it’s also worth noting that this should not be an every day morning ritual.
 According to Self, Preparation H works by restricting the blood vessels, which could get rid of the redness for awhile.
 It also contains 1% hydrocortisone, an anti-inflammatory that can temporarily reduce under eye puffiness.
 However, Preparation H can be really risky to use.
 “If you accidentally get some in your eye, the ingredients can cause serious damage, and then puffiness will be the least of your concerns.”

-3. Literally glue your garments in place.
+3. Avoid wardrobe malfunctions by literally glue your garments in place.

 Pageant girls (almost) never have any wardrobe malfunctions.
 You won’t see any flashing incidents or wedgies on the Miss America stage.
 If you’re wondering how that’s possible, the answer is two-fold: double-sided tape and butt glue.
 Beauty queens use double-sided tape (toupee tape works well, too) to keep evening gown cleavage under control and slits tactfully in place.
 They also use butt glue to keep their swimsuits from riding up while walking on stage.

 4. Smile brighter by applying Vaseline on your teeth.

 Whitening treatments can take weeks to work effectively.
 For a quick whitening boost, use Vaseline.
 Vaseline is awesome for many reasons, three of which are: it reminds you to smile, it acts as a protective layer against staining, and it prevents lip products from transferring onto your teeth, thereby keeping your lipstick in place.

 5. Use hot rollers to guarantee good hair days.